Child Support Obligations for College Expenses

 Factors That Influence the Judge’s Decision

 While each case is unique, there are several important factors that a Saratoga judge may take into account when deciding whether to order parents to split fall fees mid-year.
-The primary factors include: A Saratoga judge has the authority to modify a child support order if the circumstances of the parents or the child have changed significantly.
-If one parent’s financial situation improves or the child’s educational needs increase, the judge may find it appropriate to modify the existing order to reflect these new realities.
+The primary factors include:- Parental Income: A judge will assess whether both parents are financially able to contribute to the additional expenses.
+If one parent has significantly higher income than the other, they may be required to contribute more.

 Possible Outcomes of the Court’s Ruling